CS FMP 200 - Car radio AEG - Free user manual and instructions

 M1-M6, MOD (7), MANU/SKIP DOWN(8), MANU/SKIP UP (9), DSP(0).

-If selected three digits, the unit searches the track at once. if selected one or two digits, the unit wait for ENTER (BND/LOU) button for seconds.
+If selected three digits, the unit searches the track at once.
+If selected one or two digits, the unit waits for ENTER (BND/LOU) button for seconds.
 The unit searches the track after few seconds, even if the enter button is not pressed.

 The unit searches files and directories that have the same character which is inputted by the user pressing the corresponding buttons listed on the Table 1 below.
 Explain as follows: